aam051102/css-illustrator/README.md

 npm run build
 ```

-Builds the tool to /dist in the root directory.
+Builds the project to /dist in the root directory.

 ### Development Environment